 What does the heel drop mean?

-I often recommend a lower heel drop, but for those who do have ankle issues you’ll often find better support from a slightly higher heel drop, which is why many of the one’s listed here are over 10mm.
+I often recommend a lower heel to toe drop, but for those who do have ankle issues you’ll often find better support from a slightly higher heel drop, which is why many of the one’s listed here are over 10mm.

 High Arch Shoes for Daily Movement